 Make time for PR

-Finally, dedicate time to promote yourself.
-A PR-savvy photographer is someone who makes sourcing publicity an on-going priority in their business.
+Finally, dedicate time to promoting yourself.
+A PR-savvy photographer is someone who makes sourcing publicity an ongoing priority in their business.

 Ideally, be on the lookout for PR opportunities every single day.

 Related reading: How I can help you grow your photography business

 Isn’t it time you became a more PR-savvy photographer?

 If you’ve found this article useful, please use the social share buttons below or pin the image below to share it with others.